17th December 2021

 During the past 12 months, people got a lot more comfortable using technology and interacting with services online.
-In the consumer space, we are surrounded with algorithms that provide personalised recommendations about what we should watch, listen to or buy.
-We see that citizens are starting to expect this same level of personalisation from all services, including those delivered by the public sector.
-It’s a view shared by public sector leaders, as 88% said that personalised services could benefit their sector.
+In the consumer space, we are surrounded with algorithms that provide personalized recommendations about what we should watch, listen to or buy.
+We see that citizens are starting to expect this same level of personalization from all services, including those delivered by the public sector.
+It’s a view shared by public sector leaders, as 88% said that personalized services could benefit their sector.

 2. AI + Human Collective Intelligence = ?

 It’s a trend we highlighted last year and is one that has accelerated further.
 From the fuel delivery crisis, to recruitment issues in our care sector, we’ve all witnessed how major events impact our economy.
 The stark but harsh reality is that with the increasing demand for public services, it is becoming more and more evident that there simply are not enough people to meet the demand.

 One possible solution is to embrace the collective intelligence of humans and machines.
 AI will continue to offer opportunities to enhance human ability to perform tasks, learn, adapt and make more informed decisions.
 Augmenting humans with machines will be vital to respond to our complex world.
 It can help us spot opportunities for earlier intervention to prevent a disaster, find variations in spend profiles to optimize costs, and most importantly, free up frontline workers to focus on human contact.

 This is not about robots replacing our jobs, but about ‘augmentation’: using the processing power of intelligent algorithms to make services more resilient and put valuable insights into our hands.

 The blended home and office environment has now become part of our daily life, and we believe this is here to stay.
 There is no going back to the old ways, and this should help us embrace the digital world transformation to enable this new way of life.